gitpod-samples/template-ruby-on-rails-postgres/README.md

 # A Ruby on Rails with Postgres template on Gitpod

-This is a [Ruby on Rails with Postgres](https://rubyonrails.org) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Ruby on Rails with Postgres](https://rubyonrails.org) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps